chirag127/AI-Code-Reviewer-for-GitHub-Browser-Extension/TROUBLESHOOTING.md

 1. Make sure you have a valid Gemini API key in the `backend/.env` file.

+    - You must get a valid API key from [Google AI Studio](https://ai.google.dev/)
+    - See [GEMINI_API_SETUP.md](GEMINI_API_SETUP.md) for detailed instructions

+2. Test if your API key is working by visiting `http://localhost:3000/test-gemini` in your browser.

+    - If you see a success message, your API key is valid
+    - If you see an error message, your API key is invalid or has other issues

-2. Check the backend server logs for any API-related errors.
+3. Check the backend server logs for any API-related errors.

 ### Check if the diff parsing is working